Alison Sherrod Alison Sherrod

 A highlight of Friday was a panel discussion with seasoned educators tackling five spiritual hot topics submitted by the student council.
 Topics included the importance of hope amidst change, interacting with friends of different values, strengthening accountability in friend groups, pursuing the Lord in worship beyond feelings, and maintaining faith in an uncertain future.
 The Q and A session that followed allowed students to delve deeper into these topics, making it one of the most anticipated segments of the retreat.

 Saturday morning brought a reflective activity where students penned letters to their parents, expressing their current season and aspirations for the future.
-Mr. Garner concluded the retreat by urging students to cultivate habits contributing to their spiritual development, emphasizing continuous learning from the Word of God and seeking guidance from knowledgeable mentors.

 The retreat left a lasting impact on students, reinforcing the importance of critical thinking, spiritual fitness, and envisioning a future of service.
 These lessons are expected to resonate with them as they enter the next season of their lives, with a renewed perspective on their roles as students and disciples of His Word.